MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/email-delivery/emails-are-rejected-and-receive-ndrs.md

 ## More information

-In a shared namespace and centralized mail control scenario, an Exchange Online Protection receive connector must be created on the hybrid Exchange 2010 hub transport server to make sure that the on-premises environment receives mail from Office 365 users.
+In a shared namespace and centralized mail control scenario, an Exchange Online Protection receive connector must be created on the hybrid Exchange 2010 hub transport server to make sure that the on-premises environment receives mail from Microsoft 365 users.
 The Hybrid Configuration wizard creates the receive connector on the appropriate Exchange 2010 server.
-Then, the wizard configures the connector with the IP addresses to enable incoming Exchange Online Protection traffic from Office 365 users to be routed to the on-premises environment.
+Then, the wizard configures the connector with the IP addresses to enable incoming Exchange Online Protection traffic from Microsoft 365 users to be routed to the on-premises environment.

 The following screenshot shows an example of an Exchange Online Protection receive connector that the Hybrid Configuration wizard creates.